 Every once in awhile I share a day in our life.
 This would be an interesting time to remember: the first pandemic of our lifetime.

 0540 I’m awake.
-Thank you Violet for being my alarm clock.
+This homeschool day in the life of a pandemic begins with a barking alarm by Violet, our Great Pyr, aka my alarm clock.
 Time to get you outside and free the chickens.
 Cluckingham Palace is waiting at the door.

 0550 The air is crisp, yet warm, so I can have coffee overlooking the river and Queen Elizabeth mountain.
 I journal my feelings, my plans for the day, then plan my greenhouse order for the homestead landscaping.
 Eat a green smoothie found in a jar in the fridge.